devfile/vscode-walkthrough-extension/CONTRIBUTING.md

 ### Step 3 : Run the extension in separte VS Code instance

-Now you can test the extension in separate VS Code instance.
+Now you can test the extension in a separate VS Code instance.

 > Note that it is not possible to launch the extension until you compile it.